-Please also remember that you can subscribe to our school calendar which can help keep you up to date on events and activities.
+Remember that you can subscribe to our school calendar which can help keep you up to date on events and activities.
 You can find the calendar on the main page of our school website.
-Thank you to Miss Amy for the March calendar which you can print off and use at home.
-You can find it here:

 From the Office